balenaltd/handbook/Architecture-Calls.md

   - BBGW still needs a device type of its own
   - Pending discussion with Juanchi on device types

-- **Discussed OS Versioning**
+- **Discussed OS Versioning and investigated better alternatives to the current approach**
-  - The current scheme has some pitfalls.
-An alternative one was proposed by Alexandros and there was a general

 - [Device Types](https://beta.frontapp.com/inboxes/shared/d_architecture/open/220226168)